Nooksack language

-The Nooksack language (Lhéchalosem, or Lhéchelesem) is a Salishan language spoken by the Nooksack people of the Pacific Northwest Coast.
-It comes from the area now known as northwestern Washington (state) in Whatcom County, United States.
+Nooksack (Lhéchelesem, /'ɬə.t͡ʃə.lə.səm/) is a Coast Salish language of the Salishan language family.
+Nooksack is spoken by the Nooksack people, who reside primarily along the Nooksack River in Whatcom County, Washington.

+Linguistically, Nooksack is most closely related to the Squamish, shíshálh and Halkomelem languages, which are all spoken in nearby parts of British Columbia, Canada.
+Some researchers have questioned whether the Nooksack language is simply a divergent dialect of Halkomelem, but research has proved that Nooksack is in fact a distinct language.

 The Nooksack language has only one fluent speaker as of 2020.
-Nooksack is most closely related to Squamish, Sháshíshálhem (Sechelt) and Halkomelem, which are all spoken in nearby parts of British Columbia, Canada.
-Some researchers have questioned whether the Nooksack language is simply a divergent dialect of Halkomelem, but research has proved that Nooksack is in fact a distinct language.

 Usage and revitalization efforts

-In the 1970s, the Salishan linguist Brent Galloway, worked closely with the last remaining native speaker, Sindick Jimmy, who died in 1988.
-He was compiling a dictionary of the language, and his book, Nooksack place names: geography, culture, and language, appeared in 2011.
-The Nooksack tribe has offered classes in the language.
-As of 2020, one fluent speaker remained, a Nooksack tribal member who has been part of the Lhéchalosem Teacher Training Language Immersion Project.
+In the 1970s, the linguist Brent Galloway worked closely with the last remaining native speaker, Sindick Jimmy, to compile a dictionary of the Nooksack language.
+His book, Nooksack Place Names: Geography, Culture, and Language, was published in 2011.
+In 1988, Nooksack became extinct with the death of Sindick Jimmy.

-Students will spend mornings in language immersion, and afternoons working on special projects, focusing on the language use in one aspect of local native culture such as fishing or crafts.
-After two years, the students will obtain a certificate similar to an Associate Degree, and after four years they will be fully qualified language teachers, with the equivalent of a Bachelor of Arts.
-The aim is to revive the use of the Lhéchalosem language in all aspects of daily life.
-The program has an annual budget of $110,000, with 60 percent funded by the Administration for Native Americans (ANA) and 40 percent funded by the Nooksack Tribe.
+Now, the Nooksack Indian Tribe has offered classes in the language.
+As of 2020, one fluent speaker remained, a Nooksack tribal member who has been part of the Lhéchelesem Teacher Training Language Immersion Project.
+In the project, students will spend mornings in language immersion, and afternoons working on special projects, focusing on the language use in one aspect of local native culture such as fishing or crafts.
+After two years, the students will obtain a certificate similar to an associate degree, and after four years they will be fully qualified language teachers, with the equivalent of a Bachelor of Arts.
+The aim is to revive the use of the Lhéchelesem language in all aspects of daily life.
+The program has an annual budget of $110,000, with 60 percent funded by the Administration for Native Americans (ANA) and 40 percent funded by the Nooksack Indian Tribe.